josephsalmon/OrganizationFiles/guidelines/README.md

 In the event of friction or conflict with another colleague, whatever the nature, you are welcome to discuss it with me or other permanent team members.
 This includes any difficulties within the group, or with external collaborators.

-In case you feel a conflict developing, with any of us or anyone you're expected to work with, schedule a meeting to discuss it with your PI or another a permanent team member.
+In case you feel a conflict developing, with any of us or anyone you're expected to work with, schedule a meeting to discuss it with your P.I. or another a permanent team member.
 If this option is not appropriate, the university human resources (https://www.umontpellier.fr/universite/directions/direction-des-ressources-humaines) can provide advice, including directing you to confidential resources.

 # Communication